marcinwiacek/SobieskiPlus/readme.md

-Full working concept of file-based CMS.
+Full working minimalistic file-based CMS using nodeJS, SSE and many modern technologies.
 For license ask marcin@mwiacek.com - for example all OSS licenses (like MIT, Apache and GPL2) can be discussed.

 # Artykuły
 * Milestone 1 (22.3.2020)